alhambra1/chess-js/README.txt

 *                  *

+* Works in Chrome, Opera or Firefox 18 browser (need to investigate fix for newer Firefox version).

-* Works in Firefox browser.
-To start, unzip and open the "index" page.
+* To start, unzip and open the "index" page.

 * Configure board colors at the top of the index file.